SuperFlyTV/casparcg-connection/README.md

 ## Introduction

 CasparCG is an open source graphics- and video server for broadcast and streaming productions.
-This library lets you connect and interact with CasparCG servers from Node.js in Javascript.
+This library lets you connect and interact with CasparCG Servers from Node.js in Javascript.

 ### Features